-Tropopause polar vortices (TPVs) are defined by Cavallo and Hakim (2009) as long-lived coherent vortices associated with a meso- to synoptic-scale depression of the tropopause (most often less than 1000 km in radius).
+Tropopause polar vortices (TPVs) are defined by Cavallo et al. (2009) as long-lived coherent vortices associated with a meso- to synoptic-scale depression of the tropopause (most often less than 1000 km in radius).
 These can last longer than a month (Hakim and Canavan, 2005) and can be isolated from other features at tropopause level.
-Their importance is associated
+Their importance is associated with their ability to spin up low-level disturbances through baroclinic interaction, with their longevity offering up potential

-- 70 with their ability to spin up low-level disturbances through baroclinic interaction, with their longevity offering up potential for enhanced predictability.
-Note that TPVs are distinct from the much larger-scale tropospheric polar vortex and stratospheric winter polar vortex that are both associated with the reservoir of higher potential vorticity (PV) values occupying high latitudes (see Waugh et al. (2017) for a description of these planetary-scale vortices).
-The PV gradient is often sharp on the edge of the tropospheric polar vortex, where isentropic surfaces intersect the tropopause, and the westerly jet streams are located on - 75 these sharp gradients.
-One source of confusion with the terminology used in the literature arises because the tropospheric polar vortex weakens (and its area shrinks) between winter and summer to such an extent that it eventually breaks up into a number of smaller cut-off PV features at tropopause level.
-After this happens, the individual features have been referred to as both polar vortices and TPVs, although they may be quite large in scale (especially in early summer).
-Eventually, the larger-scale tropospheric polar vortex is re-established in autumn as a result of increasing net radiative cooling re-building the PV reservoir. - Cyclonic TPVs are associated with a lowered tropopause and therefore larger values of PV where stratospheric air is at lower altitude than usual (see e.g., Cavallo and Hakim, 2010).
-The PV feature may be cut-off from other PV features on isentropic surfaces intersecting the tropopause, or it may be on the edge of a large-scale Rossby wave trough.
+- 70 for enhanced predictability.
+Note that TPVs are distinct from the much larger-scale tropospheric polar vortex and stratospheric winter polar vortex that are both associated with the reservoir of higher potential vorticity (PV) values occupying high latitudes.
+The PV gradient is often sharp on the edge of the tropospheric polar vortex, where isentropic surfaces intersect the tropopause, and the westerly jet streams are located on these sharp gradients.
+One source of confusion with the terminology used in the literature arises because the tropospheric polar vortex weakens (and its area shrinks) between winter and summer to such an - extent that it eventually breaks up into a number of smaller cut-off PV features at tropopause level.
+After this happens, the 75 individual features have been referred to as both polar vortices and TPVs, although they may be quite large in scale (especially in early summer).
+Eventually, the larger-scale tropospheric polar vortex is re-established in autumn as a result of increasing net radiative cooling re-building the PV reservoir.

+Cyclonic TPVs are associated with a lowered tropopause and therefore larger values of PV where stratospheric air is at lower

+- altitude than usual.
+The PV feature may be cut-off from other PV features on isentropic surfaces intersecting the tropopause, or 80 it may be on the edge of a large-scale Rossby wave trough.
 Either way, the dynamic tropopause surface has a local minimum in altitude describing the centre of the TPV.
-Many studies, including ours, use the surface where the PV equals 2 PVU (potential vorticity units, 1 PVU = 10^{-6} m2s-1K kg-1) to define the dynamic tropopause; - 85 negative anomalies of potential temperature, θ , on the 2 PVU surface are used to identify TPVs.
-Note that θ increases with height throughout most of the atmosphere, indicating stable stratification, so a TPV associated with a minimum in tropopause height must naturally be associated with a minimum in θ relative to its surroundings on the tropopause.
-In the Northern Hemisphere, the positive PV anomaly characterising the TPV is associated with positive ξ , and anticlockwise relative motion, as well as a local maximum in static stability ($\partial \theta / \partial z$).
-If the TPV is an isolated PV feature, then this is achieved by vertically - 90 bunching isentropic surfaces towards the centre of the PV anomaly (just above the tropopause), resulting in regions with lower static stability above and below (Hoskins et al., 1985).
-The isentropic surfaces dip down in the lower stratosphere above the PV anomaly and therefore there is a positive θ -anomaly (θ') there (and also high temperature anomaly relative to surroundings on each pressure surface).
-In the upper troposphere below the anomaly, the isentropic surfaces bow upwards and there is a negative θ' that is often described as a "cold core".
+Many studies, including ours, use the surface where the PV equals 2 PVU (potential vorticity units, 1 PVU = 10^{-6} m2s-1K kg-1) to define the dynamic tropopause; negative anomalies of potential temperature, θ , on the 2 PVU surface are used to identify TPVs.
+Note that θ increases with height throughout most of the atmosphere, indicating - 85 stable stratification, so a TPV associated with a minimum in tropopause height must naturally be associated with a minimum in θ relative to its surroundings on the tropopause.
+In the Northern Hemisphere, the positive PV anomaly characterising the TPV is associated with positive ξ , and anticlockwise relative motion, as well as a local maximum in static stability $(\partial \theta / \partial z)$.
+If the TPV is an isolated PV feature, then this is achieved by vertically bunching isentropic surfaces towards the centre of the PV anomaly (just above the tropopause), resulting in regions with lower static stability above and below.
+The isentropic - surfaces dip down in the lower stratosphere above the PV anomaly and therefore there is a positive θ -anomaly (θ') there (and 90 also high temperature anomaly relative to surroundings on each pressure surface).
+In the upper troposphere below the anomaly, isentropic surfaces bow upwards and there is a negative θ' that is often described as a "cold core".